Skip to content

 Factors that influence UV intensity

-• Timing and shade: Avoid strong midday sun, seek shade and check the UV index.
+• Timing and shade: Avoid strong midday sun, seek shade, and check the UV index.

 Frequently asked questions